 This dynamic has created a new governance ecosystem.
-Our empirical evidence shows that gadflies initiate shareholder proposals focused mostly on governance terms that institutional investors and proxy advisors publicly endorse in their guidelines.
+Our empirical evidence shows that gadflies initiate shareholder proposals that focus primarily on governance terms that institutional investors and proxy advisors publicly endorse in their guidelines.
 Once such a proposal is included in the company ballot, many large institutional investors support these initiatives.
 Indeed, gadflies’ governance-related proposals attracted, on average, 47.8% shareholder support between 2005 and 2018.
-When a shareholder proposal has passed—by receiving a majority of the votes—or comes close to passing, it is likely to lead to a change in company policy.
-Otherwise, proxy advisory firms are likely to recommend voting against individual directors (or the entire board), potentially subjecting the directors to withhold campaigns that are embarrassing or can result in their defeat or resignation.
-Gadflies thus operate in this system as “governance facilitators”, translating universal governance guidelines into company-specific governance changes.
+When a shareholder proposal has passed, by receiving a majority of the votes, or comes close to passing, it is likely to lead to a change in company policy.
+Absent such a response by management, proxy advisory firms are likely to recommend voting against individual directors or even the entire board, potentially subjecting the directors to withhold campaigns that are embarrassing or that can result in their defeat or resignation.
+Gadflies thus operate in this system as “governance facilitators,” translating universal governance guidelines into company-specific governance changes.

-However, the power of shareholder proposals and of those who submit them—like gadflies—does not come without its costs.
-While most proposals address major governance issues, others contain capricious, perhaps comical, requests that reflect the ease by which one can submit proposals.
-For example, in 2012, Nomura, a Japanese Financial Holding Company listed in the United States, faced several obscure proposals submitted by an individual shareholder.
-One proposal stipulated a revision that the articles of incorporation state: “all toilets within the company’s offices shall be Japanese-style toilets, thereby toughening the legs and loins and hunkering down on a daily basis, aiming at achieving 4-digit stock prices.”
-Likewise, in 2005, Proctor & Gamble faced a proposal from a 0.0001% shareholder in the company that recommended Proctor & Gamble sell the company based on the premise that the stock prices had not increased at the same rate as housing prices, which he believed was a result of an increase in “feminist careerism.”
+However, the power of shareholder proposals and of those who submit them—like gadflies—does not come without costs.
+While most proposals address major governance issues, others contain capricious, perhaps even comical, requests that reflect the ease with which such proposals can be submitted.
+For example, in 2012, Nomura, a Japanese financial holding company listed in the United States, faced several obscure proposals submitted by an individual shareholder.
+One of these proposals requested that the articles of incorporation be revised to state that: “all toilets within the company’s offices shall be Japanese-style toilets, thereby toughening the legs and loins and hunkering down on a daily basis, aiming at achieving 4-digit stock prices.”
+Similarly, in 2005, Proctor & Gamble faced a proposal from a 0.0001% shareholder in the company that recommended that Proctor & Gamble sell the company based on the premise that the stock prices had not increased at the same rate as housing prices, the shareholder in question believing this to be the result of an increase in “feminist careerism.”

-Furthermore, a closer examination of gadflies and their current role exposes the fragility of the existing ecosystem, which heavily relies on a handful of individuals to initiate market-wide governance changes through the submission of shareholder proposals.
-We show why gadflies cannot, and should not, provide a systemic solution to the lack of institutional investors' involvement in the submission of shareholder proposals.
-Gadflies face important structural limitations that restrict their ability to explore the shareholder proposal mechanism to its fullest: they operate on a voluntary basis, have limited resources, and lack an institutional body of knowledge that will ensure the succession of their project.
-What happens when this handful of players—most of whom are already in their 70s—gets tired or pass away?
+Furthermore, a closer examination of gadflies and their current role reveals the fragility of the existing ecosystem, which relies heavily on a handful of individuals to initiate market-wide governance changes through the submission of shareholder proposals.
+We demonstrate why gadflies cannot, and should not, provide a systemic solution to institutional investors’ lack of involvement in the submission of shareholder proposals.
+Gadflies face important structural limitations that restrict their ability to exploit the shareholder proposal mechanism to its fullest: they operate on a voluntary basis, have limited resources, and lack an institutional body of knowledge that would ensure the successful realization of their agendas.
+What will happen when this handful of players, most of whom are already in their 70s, gets tired or pass away?
 The answer is unclear.

-Finally, and most importantly, gadflies’ activity is under attack.
-As gadflies gained traction, public corporations and their lobbyists began to push back against them by strongly advocating for revised rules regulating the submission of shareholder proposals.
-These lobbying efforts began to show signs of success in early November 2019 when the Securities and Exchange Commission (“SEC”) proposed amendments to the rules governing shareholder proposals that could severely limit the ability of gadflies to engage in the submission of shareholder proposals.
-These new rules could result in a dramatic and rapid decline in the number of shareholder proposals.
+Finally, and most significantly, gadflies’ activity is under attack.
+As gadflies have gained traction, public corporations and their lobbyists have begun to push back against them by strongly advocating for revised rules regulating the submission of shareholder proposals.
+These lobbying efforts showed their first signs of success in early November 2019, when the Securities and Exchange Commission (SEC) proposed amendments to the rules governing shareholder proposals.
+These new rules could severely limit the ability of gadflies to submit shareholder proposals, resulting in a dramatic and rapid decline in the number of shareholder proposals.
 Understanding gadflies’ role is therefore particularly important in light of these regulatory developments.